Lowe’s Logo

 Lowe's Logo 1958

-Two long stripes were added to the emblem, which crossed the rectangle horizontally.
+Two long horizontal stripes were added to the emblem, crossing the rectangle.
 They served as borders for the name, as they were located at the top and bottom of the word “Lowe’s.”
-And its designers slightly reduced in height, so it seemed slightly flattened.
+The emblem’s designers slightly reduced its height, so it seemed flattened.

 1962 – 1965